radiantlogic-v8/documentation-new/documentation/installation/certificate-management.md

 ### Ingress Certificate

-- Used to secure external traffic entering the cluster (e.g., from web browsers or external LDAP clients).
-- Associated with public-facing hostnames (e.g., `your.identitydatamangementurl.com`).
+This certificate is used to secure external traffic entering the cluster (e.g., from web browsers or external LDAP clients).
+It is associated with public-facing hostnames (e.g., `your.identitydatamangementurl.com`).
-- Installed as a Kubernetes TLS secret.
+Ingress certificates need to be installed as a Kubernetes TLS secret.

-**Ingress-Level TLS Termination Notes:**
+**Considerations for Ingress-Level TLS Termination:**

 - Incoming external traffic is decrypted at the ingress controller.
 - Traffic from the ingress to FID pods is unencrypted (unless TLS passthrough is enabled).
-- FID certificates are still required for LDAPS (port 2636) and internal HTTPS services.
+- Identity Data Management FID certificates are still required for LDAPS (port 2636) and internal HTTPS services.
 - Accessing the Control Panel may require valid certificates at both the ingress and pod levels.